-- Usually big enough for most needs
+- Usually big enough for most people's cooking needs.

-- Ideal if you're restricted on space
+- Ideal if space is restricted.

-- Wide ovens are very convenient for large batch baking.
+- Very convenient for large batch baking.

-- Although they're wider, you may not get as much useable space as you think.
-Some of the extra width is taken up by the control panel that's often located on the side of the oven.
+- Although they're wider, you may not get as much useable space as you think – some of the extra width is taken up by the control panel that's often located on the side of the oven.

 - More internal surface area means more cleaning.